McCoy Air Force Base: Current uses

-Over the past 30 years, the majority of the former McCoy AFB has been subjected to extensive modification due to the addition of new structures, taxiways, or runways.
+Over the past 30 years, most of the former McCoy AFB has been subjected to extensive modification due to the addition of new structures, taxiways, or runways.
 In addition, the remaining lands have been subjected to extensive excavation, landfill, and improvement activities.
-Although several former military structures remain and a new joint military reserve facility added, a significant portion of the former air force base is barely recognizable.
+Although several former military structures remain and a new joint military reserve facility was added, a significant portion of the former air force base is barely recognizable.

-A continuing impact of both the former Pinecastle AAF, Pinecastle AFB, McCoy Air Force Base, and the former Orlando AAB is the continued excavation of unspent ammunition, including small practice bombs, aerial rockets, and machine gun rounds from the World War II era in the areas northeast of the current Orlando International Airport and east and southeast of the current Orlando Executive Airport.
+A continuing impact of both the former Pinecastle AAF, Pinecastle AFB, McCoy Air Force Base, and the former Orlando AAB is the continued excavation of unspent ammunition, including small practice bombs, aerial rockets, and machine-gun rounds from the World War II era in the areas northeast of the current Orlando International Airport and east and southeast of the current Orlando Executive Airport.
 These formerly remote and uninhabited areas were leased from local landowners at the time and used as bombing and gunnery ranges for Orlando AAB and Pinecastle AAF when both were Army Air Forces facilities during World War II.
 At the conclusion of the war, they were returned to the original owners and their previous primarily agricultural purposes.
-With Central Florida's increasing population in the 1980s, 1990s, and early 21st century, these landowners and/or their descendants sold these properties for private redevelopment, predominantly residential housing and associated support infrastructure such as schools, parks, and retail, often with limited or no knowledge of these properties previous wartime utilization.
+With Central Florida's increasing population from the 1980s to the early 21st century, these landowners and/or their descendants sold these properties for private redevelopment, predominantly residential housing and associated support infrastructure such as schools, parks, and retail, often with limited or no knowledge of these properties' previous wartime uses.
 In recent years, new discoveries of unspent conventional munitions have caused repeated closures of Odyssey Middle School, northeast of Orlando International Airport.